 In order to get the most out of this shampoo, you need to use it as directed, so only 2-3 times per week.
-If you scalp is particularly sensitive, you should only use the shampoo once per week.
+If your scalp is particularly sensitive, you should only use shampoo once per week.
 This will mitigate some of the negative effects of the Healthy Scalp Shampoo, which include dryness and flaking.
-If you want a product that works, but don’t mind being careful in its use, then this shampoo is for you.
+If you want a product that works but doesn’t mind being careful in its use, then this shampoo is for you.

 How to use your Shampoo properly

 To get the most benefit out of your new shampoo (and conditioner) for acne-prone scalps, you will want to make sure and read the instructions on the bottle.
 In general, you will want to

 Step2 Put a small amount of shampoo on your hands

 Step5 Add conditioner (optional)

 However, the exact steps and frequency of use will depend on the shampoo and conditioner you decide to use.
 For example, some combinations of ingredients and overall formulas of the shampoo may be extremely drying to your scalp.
 These shampoos need to be used only once or twice a week to feel their benefits.
 Any more than that and you could damage your hair and scalp.

 If you have colored hair, you will also want to be careful about the shampoo you choose and how often you use it.
 Some medicated shampoos can lighten or change the appearance of colored hair.